iandotkelly/nlf/README.md

         {
           "filePath": "\/Users\/ian\/Personal\/example\/LICENSE",
-          "text": "the text of the license file", "name": function() { // function that returns the name of the license if known }
+          "text": "the text of the license file", "names": function() { // function that returns the name of the license if known }
         }
       ]
     },